abdulkadir-gungor/DPAPI/README.md

 Why is DPAPI important for cybersecurity?
 ---
 Information stored in applications is decrypted using DPAPI.
-In this way, attacker passwords may be captured.For use in attack scenarios, two applications written in Python language have been developed that steal the information stored in internet browsers.
+In this way, attacker passwords may be captured.
+For use in attack scenarios, two applications written in Python language have been developed that steal the information stored in internet browsers.
 <dl>
   <dd>-Browser Stealer
   <dd>-Browser Stealer Report